webdriverio-boneyard/wdio-cucumber-framework/README.md

 ***

 > A WebdriverIO plugin.
-Adapter for CucumberJS v2 testing framework.
-To use v1 install this package with latest version v0.3.1.
+Adapter for CucumberJS v4 testing framework.
+To use v2 install this package with v1.1.1 and to use v1 with v0.3.1.

 ## Installation